uberspark/uberspark/docs/sw-requirements.rst

 ---------------------------

-The CompCert compiler is used to compile the C code for verified uberobjects within uberSpark.
-The Compcert version currently supported is v3.0.1 and can be installed as shown below:
+The CompCert compiler is used to compile the C code for verified uberobjects within
+|uspark|.
+The Compcert version currently supported is v3.0.1 and can be installed
+as shown below:

 ::